aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calcmodetype/_index.md

 public final class CalcModeType
 ```

 Represents the mode type of calculating formulas.

+**Remarks**

 Only sets for MS Excel.
 ## Fields

 | Field | Description |